koenglick/inst377-final-project/README.md

 ## Local Setup Instructions

-1. Clone the repository:
+1. Clone the repository

-2. Navigate into the project directory:
+2. Navigate into the project directory

-3. Install dependencies:
+3. Install dependencies

 4. Create a Supabase project and add a table named `words` with the following schema:
 - `id` (auto-generated primary key)